-Recently, regulatory bodies like the Federal Communications Commission (FCC) in the United States are recognizing that current static spectrum allocation can be very inefficient considering the bandwidth demands may vary highly along the time dimension or the space dimension.
-In order to fully utilize the scarce spectrum resources, with the development of cognitive radio technologies, dynamic spectrum access becomes a promising approach to increase the efficiency of spectrum usage, which allows unlicensed wireless users to dynamically access the licensed bands from legacy spectrum holders based on leasing agreements.
+Current static spectrum allocation can be very inefficient considering the bandwidth demands may vary highly along the time dimension or the space dimension.
+With the development of cognitive radio technologies, dynamic spectrum access becomes a promising approach to increase the efficiency of spectrum usage, which allows unlicensed wireless users to dynamically access the licensed bands from legacy spectrum holders based on leasing agreements.

-Cognitive radio technologies have the potential to provide the wireless devices with various capabilities, such as frequency agility, adaptive modulation, transmit power control and localization.
-The advances of cognitive radio technologies make more efficient and intensive spectrum access possible on a negotiated or an opportunistic basis.
 The FCC began to consider more flexible and comprehensive use of available spectrum in [1], [2].
 Then, great attentions have been drawn to explore the open spectrum systems [3], [4] for dynamic spectrum sharing.
 Traditionally, network-wide spectrum assignment is carried out by a central server, namely, spectrum broker [5], [6].
 Recently, distributed spectrum allocation approaches [7], [8] have been well studied to enable efficient spectrum sharing only based on local observations.
-In [7], local bargaining mechanism was introduced to distributively optimize the efficiency of spectrum allocation and maintain bargaining fairness among secondary users.
-In [8], the authors proposed a repeated game approach to increase the achievable rate region of spectrum sharing, in which the spectrum sharing strategy can be enforced by the Nash Equilibrium of dynamic games.
-Moreover, efficient spectrum sharing has also been studied from a practical point of view, such as in [9] and [10], which analyzed spectrum sharing games for WiFi networks and cellular networks, respectively.

-Although the existing dynamic spectrum access schemes have achieved some success on enhancing the spectrum efficiency and distributive design, most of them focus on efficient spectrum allocation given fixed topologies and cannot quickly adapt to the dynamics of wireless networks due to node mobility, channel variations or varying wireless traffic.
-Furthermore, existing cognitive spectrum sharing approaches generally assume that the network users will act cooperatively to maximize the overall system performance, which is a reasonable assumption for traditional emergency or military situations.
-However, with the emerging applications of mobile ad hoc networks envisioned in civilian usage, the users may not serve a common goal or belong to a single authority, which requires that the network functions can be carried out in a self-organized way to combat the selfish behaviors.
-In dynamic spectrum allocation scenarios, the users' selfishness causes more challenges for efficient mechanism design, such as incentive-stimulation and price of anarchy [9], [11].
+Although the existing dynamic spectrum access schemes have achieved some success on enhancing the spectrum efficiency and distributive design, most of them focus on efficient spectrum allocation given fixed topologies and cannot adapt to the dynamics of wireless networks due to node mobility, channel variations or varying wireless traffic.
+Furthermore, existing cognitive spectrum sharing approaches generally assume that the network users will act cooperatively to maximize the overall system performance.
+However, with the emerging applications of mobile ad hoc networks envisioned in civilian usage, the users may be selfish and aim to maximize their own interests.
 Therefore, novel spectrum allocation approaches need to be developed considering the dynamic nature of wireless networks and users' selfish behaviors.

 Considering a general network scenario in which multiple primary users (legacy spectrum holders) and secondary users (unlicensed users) coexist, primary users attempt to sell unused spectrum resources to secondary users for monetary gains while secondary users try to acquire spectrum usage permissions from primary users to achieve certain communication goals, which generally introduces reward payoffs for them.
-In order to solve the above issues, we consider the spectrum sharing as multistage dynamic games and propose a dynamic pricing approach to optimize the overall spectrum efficiency, meanwhile, keeping the participating incentives of the users based on double-auction rules and coping with the budget constraints by dynamic programming.
-The main contributions of this paper are multi-fold.
-First, by modeling the spectrum sharing as a dynamic pricing game, we are able to quickly and accurately coordinate the spectrum allocation among primary and secondary users through a trading process to maximize the payoffs of both primary and secondary users.
-Further, we develop a belief system to assist greedy users update their strategies adaptive to the spectrum demand and supply changes, which not only approaches the theoretical optimal outcomes of the spectrum allocation problem but also substantially decreases the pricing overhead due to frequent bid/ask updates and message exchange.
-Third, by considering the budget constraints of the secondary users, the proposed dynamic pricing approach is able to further exploit the time diversity of spectrum resources.
+In order to solve the above issues, we consider the spectrum sharing as multistage dynamic games and propose a belief-assisted dynamic pricing approach to optimize the overall spectrum efficiency, meanwhile, keeping the participating incentives of the users based on double-auction rules.
+The simulation results show that our proposed scheme not only approaches optimal spectrum efficiency but also has low pricing overhead compared to general continuous double auction mechanisms.